The troop's Summer Camp Coordinator or Scoutmaster should work with each Scout attending camp to create his merit badge schedule...

 Scouts should choose badges that fit their advancement needs or they have an interest in.
 Some badges have a suggested age level -- no Scout will be turned away from a merit badge because of his age, however, we encourage parents and leaders to use good judgement when signing up Scouts for merit badge classes that may require a higher level of maturity or special skills.

 Class times are important consideration for a Scout's merit badge schedule.
 Some merit badge classes are scheduled for 50 minutes each day, others are scheduled for an hour and a half.
-A link to the 2014 Merit Badge Schedule will be availble here in the spring.
+A link to the 2015 Merit Badge Schedule will be availble in February.

 The locations of classes should also be noted when creating a Scout's schedule.
 The Summer Camp Coordinator should take a practical look at a Scout's schedule taking into account walking time between classes and other factors (changing time for swimming suits, etc.).
 Click here to view a map of Camp Friedlander that can assist with location considerations.
 The road that circles the lake is about one mile around.